-Kearney & Company, P.C. concluded that costs claimed by Carana on in-scope awards and subawards for the year ended December 31, 2014 are allowable, allocable, and reasonable in accordance with award; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable, in all material respects.
+Kearney & Company, P.C. expressed a qualified opinion because of unexamined subcontractor costs claimed in AEAI's 2013 incurred cost proposal.
+The unexamined costs are included in the allocation base for AEAI's Material and Subcontract Handling rate and are subject to change based on separate examination.
+As a result, Kearney & Company, P.C. was unable to quantify the effects of these unexamined costs on the in-scope awards and subawards for the years ended December 31, 2013 and 2014 but determined they could be material.
+In Kearney & Company, P.C.'s opinion, except for the possible effects of the matter described above, costs claimed by AEAI on in-scope awards and subawards for the two years ended December 31, 2013 and 2014 are allocable, and reasonable in accordance with award terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable, in all material respects.
 The audit report did not disclose any findings that are required to be reported under generally accepted government auditing standards.